greglan/greglan.github.io/pages/cs/programming/x86-assembly.md

 title:  "x86 assembly cheatsheet"
 permalink: "x86-assembly.html"
 tags: [programming, architectures]
-summary: "This page mostly gives examples of some assembly programs.
-The aim is to demonstrate all the main structures and how to use them.
+summary: "This page gives examples of some assembly programs.
 By default, the syntax used is the NASM syntax.
 Unless stated otherwise, the target OS is Linux"
 ---